 Tango and Gender Interdependence

-Feminism blindly opposes women's dependence on men, but this dependence is a result of natural selection, enabling sustainable relationships that benefit the species and its offspring.
-Men and women are created for each other.
-Androgens in men enhance strength and competitiveness, making men effective fighters and protectors.
-Estrogen in women fosters softness, emotionalism and affection, making them nurturing mothers.
-Women's beauty arouses men's hunger for them, aiding human propagation.
+Women's beauty awakens desire in men, encouraging human connection and continuity.
 Women's tenderness and emotionalism complement men’s toughness and strength, fostering mutual attraction.
-Women's petiteness and frailty, while causing them to be more dependent, heighten their sensitivity to other's vulnerabilities, making them great caregivers.
+While women's petiteness and physical vulnerability may increase need for support, these enhance their sensitivity to other's vulnerabilities, making them great caregivers.
 Women's hormonal fluctuations tied to their fertility, and their need for assistance during pregnancy and childbirth, contribute to their dependence, but that is not inherently negative.
 The delicacy and reliance of women serve as a crucial incentive for men, making men more responsible, and giving men immense satisfaction.
-This dynamic strengthens bonds, promotes mutual care and empathy, and fosters a harmonious partnership built on shared responsibilities.
+These dynamics strengthen bonds, promote mutual care and empathy, and foster a harmonious partnership built on shared responsibilities.

 June 8, 2023